 a.
-Infrastructure Scoring Criteria
+Non-Housing Scoring Criteria

 1. What is the applicant's rate of FEMA Public Assistance (PA) per capita?
 10 points 2.
 What is the project's low-to-moderate income (LMI) percentage?
 40 points 3.
-What is the change in employment from the 1st Quarter 2015 to the 1st Quarter 2016 for the 15 points applicant's county?
-4. Was the applicant included in one or both of the DR- 15 points 4223 and DR-4245 Presidential Disaster Declarations?
-5. Is the applicant leveraging funds from other source(s)?
+What is the change in employment from the 1st Quarter 2015 to the 1st Quarter 2016 for the applicant's county?
+15 points 4.
+Was the applicant included in one or both of the DR-4223 and DR-4245 Presidential Disaster Declarations?
+15 points 5.
+Is the applicant leveraging funds from other source(s)?
 5 points 6.
 Project cost per beneficiary?
-15 points Total 100 Points (Tie-Breaker) What is the poverty rate of the Census geographic area?
+15 points Total 100 Points (Tie-Breaker) What is the poverty rate of the Cen sus geographic area?